Showroom and General Office: 87, St. Clements Street

 Please pay special attention to comments about humidity.

 All pianos purchased or hired from Roberts Pianos carry a full guarantee against any mechanical defect.
-This is on condition that they are tuned at least twice a year by a tuner recommended by us.
+This is on the condition that they are tuned at least once a year by a tuner recommended by us.

 1. Never put a piano in direct sunlight or with a radiator or other heat source radiating towards the piano.
-Also avoid walls with radiators on the wall behind in the adjoining room.
-IF YOU HAVE UNDERFLOOR CENTRAL HEATING PLEASE MONITOR EVERY WEEK FOR THE FIRST MONTH AND THEN EVEY MONTH FOR THE FIRST YEAR.
+Also, avoid walls with radiators on the wall behind in the adjoining room.
+IF YOU HAVE UNDERFLOOR CENTRAL HEATING PLEASE MONITOR EVERY WEEK FOR THE FIRST MONTH AND THEN EVERY MONTH FOR THE FIRST YEAR.
 You will probably need to purchase an isolation mat; please enquire.

 MONITOR YOUR PIANO – DRYING OUT CAN KILL IT:

-If you have a humidity gauge then try to maintain a humidity of between 50% and 75%, and be especially vigilant during frosty weather and hot dry periods.
+If you have a humidity gauge (we recommend this one from ThermoPro) then try to maintain a humidity of between 50% and 70%, and be especially vigilant during frosty weather and hot dry periods.
 This is ABSOLUTELY ESSENTIAL for all pianos.
 A centrally heated room of 150-sq. ft. may need about 1/3 gallon of water per day to be added when the heating is functioning.
 This can be distributed in various ways including the following:

 2. Never put any liquid or plants on the piano.

 Traditional pianos can be polished using beeswax furniture polish; re-finished or modern pianos in polyester only require dusting – marks can be cleaned with a damp cloth (this includes the keys).
-Use of aerosols on polyester finishes is not recommended.
+The use of aerosols on polyester finishes is not recommended.

 3. Take care that young children don’t play the piano using hard objects.